bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/collapse.md

 The `header` slot can be used to create custom toggles for your collapsible content.
 The `footer` slot is also available and can be used in the same manner.

-Using the `v-b-toggle` directive to toggle the `<b-collapse>` will still work but the `collapsed` CSS class will no longer be applied to the element with the directive.
+Using the `v-b-toggle` directive to toggle the `<BCollapse>` will still work but the `collapsed` CSS class will no longer be applied to the element with the directive.

 The following properties are available for the `header` and `footer` slots: